chc-scripts/my-scripts-for-Illustrator/README.md

 Hachures
 -----------------------------------------------------------------------------------------------------
-	Add hatching to the selected object (path or compound path).
+	Add vector hatches to the selected object (path or compound path).
 The values entered in the dialog box are retained in a .json file to be found the next time the script is launched.

 JoinOverlap
 -----------------------------------------------------------------------------------------------------
-	Inteface modification of an original 2017 script by Mads Wolff (JOIN PATHS WITH OVERLAPPING POINTS).
+	Interface modification of an original 2017 script by Mads Wolff (JOIN PATHS WITH OVERLAPPING POINTS).
 The user enters a tolerance for the overlapping points.
             - Isolated points are deleted.
             - Overlapping points on the same path are merged.